Is there really space in the UK to double tree cover? And where’s best to grow all those trees?

 In summary: there is potential to double England’s tree cover, by:

-- Growing trees on a further 3 million acres of Grade 4 land in more remote areas.
+- Growing trees on 3.5 million acres of poor-quality Grade 4 land - protecting valuable farmland, peat bogs and all other Priority Habitats.

 - Expanding agroforestry on farms across the country, adding a further 700,000 acres of trees.